 Get exclusive member benefits & effect social change.
 Join Today

 When the cast is removed, your child may then wear a splint for several more weeks.
-The splint will continue to protect the repaired area during recovery.
+The splint will continue to protect the repaired area during their recovery.

 Written by: Tracy Hart

 Medically reviewed on: Mar 01, 2016: William Morrison, MD